somm-s/Hickup/README.md

 ## Pipeline Configurations
 All configurations can be set under ``` src/main/java/ch/cydcampus/hickup/pipeline/PipelineConfig.java```.
 The meaning of the different configurations are described in the config file.
 The file contains configuration for both, the abstraction module and the tokenization module.

+## Testing
+Note that the current version has the integration tests removed due to incompatibility with the most recent output format.